The 6 Worst Content Marketing Mistakes Small Businesses Make

 Don’t miss a scheduled publication date.
 Meet all your deadlines, and that means staying on top of your content production team if you absolutely have to.
 Writers can be a fickle bunch, but they’re used to meeting deadlines—don’t be afraid to hold them to it.

 If you want your content marketing strategy to succeed—especially in the face of the monumental brands out there—you need to follow these basic, yet crucial, guidelines.
 There are other things to consider, of course, like finding the appropriate audience, engaging and reacting to them appropriately, encouraging shares, paying for promotion, and more.
-But the most important elements of content creation are listed above.
+But the most important elements of content creation and the worst content marketing mistakes to avoid are listed above.